bwplotka/bingo/README.md

     	Path to the go command. (default "go")
   -insecure
     	Use -insecure flag when using 'go get'
+  -l	If enabled, bingo will also create soft link called <tool> that links to the current<tool>-<version> binary.
+Use Variables.mk and variables.env if you want to be sure that what you are invoking is what is pinned.
   -moddir string
     	Directory where separate modules for each binary will be maintained.
 Feel free to commit this directory to your VCS to bond binary versions to your project code.
 If the directory does not exist bingo logs and assumes a fresh project. (default ".bingo")
   -n string